aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/delete-named-ranges/_index.md

 ```

 ## **Remove Duplicate Defined Names**
-Some Excel files corrupt because some defined names are duplicate.
-So we can remove these duplicate names to repair the file.
+Some Excel files become corrupt because some defined names are duplicated.
+Removing these duplicate names can repair the file.

 ```html
 <!DOCTYPE html>